 Don’t freak out too much 🙂 I am always terrified before my next volunteering abroad, that’s just how I work… and every time it turns out there was no need for all this stress.

 And next time when you finish reading a relation from volunteering with your cheeks red in excitement and your heart beating fast on the thought you could go too – don’t limit yourself to imagining this.
 Learn how to volunteer abroad, apply the above steps – and go 🙂 You will explore new countries, have new friends and make the world a better place.
 Oh, and you’ll live an adventure of a lifetime 🙂

 If you have any questions, ask them in the comments or send me a message, I’ll be happy to help!
 You can also go to a Facebook group created to help people like you – Volunteering Abroad Community.
 Along with the team from Help Stay I contribute and answer all questions there! 🙂

 If you still hesitate whether you should go read opinions of five Polish travel bloggers who shared their experience whether it’s worth volunteering abroad.
 Also read about my experience with AIESEC in Russia and WWOOF in the USA.
 Workaway in Thailand will join this list soon 🙂

-And if you liked this post please use the buttons below and share it on Facebook, Twitter and Google+!
+And if you liked this post please use the buttons below and share it on Facebook, Twitter, Google+ or pin it on Pinterest!
 Thanks! 🙂